Star Wars: The Rise of Skywalker: Filming

 Principal photography began on August 1, 2018, at Pinewood Studios in Buckinghamshire, England.
 Filming also took place in Wadi Rum, Jordan.
 Oscar Isaac stated that Abrams was allowing more improvised acting than in the previous two films.
 Due to the tight schedule, some editing took place on set.
 The crew on The Rise of Skywalker had three fewer months than they had to work on The Force Awakens leading to Maryann Brandon being sent in to cut on set a third of the way through production.
 Scenes detailing Palpatine's return were altered and changed during production as they were felt to "go off topic".
-The kiss between Rey and Ben was initially going to be excluded from the film, until Abrams decided against it at the last minute.
+The scene where Ben is dying and he and Rey kiss was filmed with and without the kiss.
+It was going to be excluded from the film, until Abrams decided to include it at the last minute.
 Principal photography wrapped on February 15, 2019.
 Footage from the film was shown at The Walt Disney Company's annual shareholders meeting on March 7, 2019.
 Two weeks of reshoots took place at Pinewood involving Hamill, Ridley, and Isaac in July 2019.
-Another round of reshoots took place at Bad Robot Productions between late September and mid-October.
+Another round of reshoots took place at Bad Robot between late September and mid-October.
 Abrams stated that the film had fewer reshoots and story adjustments than Episode VII.

 Post-production

 The visual effects were created by Industrial Light & Magic and supervised by Roger Guyett.
 Last minute ADR was recorded with Adam Driver, in which he recorded his lines in a closet.
 The film finished post-production on November 25, 2019.
-After Boyega accidentally left a copy of the script in his hotel room, it was listed on eBay for around £65.
+After John Boyega accidentally left a copy of the script in his hotel room, it was listed on eBay for around £65.
 A Disney employee identified the script as authentic and purchased it from the seller for an undisclosed sum.

 Music

 In January 2018, it was confirmed that John Williams would return to compose and conduct The Rise of Skywalker.
-The next month, Williams announced that it would be the last Star Wars film for which he would compose the score(though he would later return to compose the theme music for the Disney+ miniseries Obi-Wan Kenobi).
+The next month, Williams announced that it would be the last Star Wars film for which he would compose the score (though he would later return to compose the theme music for the Disney+ miniseries Obi-Wan Kenobi).
 In August 2019, it was revealed that Williams had written about 35 of an expected 135 minutes of music for the film, which according to Williams' brother Don, would incorporate all of the major themes of the Skywalker saga.
 Scoring began in July 2019 with Williams and William Ross conducting and orchestrating the sessions over the course of six months.
 The official soundtrack album was released by Walt Disney Records on December 20, 2019.